plotly/plotly.py/specs/reportspec.md

 #### Item class

 Reports would be structured as a list of Item objects.
-Text, Plot, or Grid objects would subclass from an Item class.
+Text, Plot, or Table objects would subclass from an Item class.

 Item objects would have these methods and attributes:

 * inline -- True or False.
-Defaults to false. >=2 sequential Items in report with inline=True will display inline.
+Defaults to false.
+2 sequential Items in report with inline=True will display inline.
+Start with max. allowance of 2 inline items.
+** Uses bootstraps 1-12 grid layout for fluid horizontal layout.
+Defaults to 3 for Table and vertical WidgetBox objects and 9 for plots.
+Coud add a "layout" attribute in the future for further control of this.
 * to_html() -- Returns the Item's representation as an html string, including container div.
-* serialize() -- Returns the Item's representation as a dict.
+* to_json() -- Returns the Item's representation as a dict.

 #### Text class

-Methods / attributes:
+###### Methods / attributes:

 * markdown -- True or False.
 Defaults to False.
 Used by to_html() to convert content to html.
 * content -- plain text, html, or markdown string of content.
 * type (optional) -- for the html or markdown noob, adds css class to parent div for styling and parent html tags on to_html().
 * possible types: caption, latex, paragraph, title, subtitle.

-Usage examples:
+###### Usage examples:

 ```python
 t1 = Text( 'Hello, world', type='title' ) # plain text with type